sirPixieJerry/bounty_hunt/README.md

 # bounty_hunt
-a project for the projecting of Nitrado server logs in Discord
+a project for the projection of Nitrado server logs in Discord